infinitymdm/cs5783project/ieee/main.typ

 the LDM structure: sequential denoising remains much slower for inference than other model architectures.

+Another limitation is that the noisy loss graphs that diffusion models generate makes it impossible to sort models based on a metric.
+Sorting of models based on performance is necessary to begin the greedy soup algorithm.
+Since the loss graph is noisy, adding a model to the soup is not gauranteed to increase performance.
+Thus, though greedy soups were attempted, uniform souping was the method of choice.

 == Societal Impact
 Much has been discussed on the societal impact of generative machine learning models.
 Models capable of generating images can be used for artistic purposes just as easily as they can be